bumoproject/bumo-docs-en/website/versioned_docs/version-1.0.0.10/sdk_php.md

 Member       |     Type     |       Description
 ----------- | ------------ | ----------------
-destAddress|String|The target account address to which the asset is transferred buAmount|Long|BU amounts to be transferred input|String|Input parameters for the main function of the contract
+destAddress|String|The target account address to which the asset is transferred buAmount|int64|BU amounts to be transferred input|String|Input parameters for the main function of the contract

 #### OperationSetMetadata